unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 ### Setup: Defining a circuit using Qibo

-For simplicity, we will use a single-qubit circuit with ten Pauli $X$ gates that compiles to the identity, defined below.
+For simplicity, we will use a single-qubit circuit with ten Pauli _X_ gates that compiles to the identity, defined below.

 ```python
 from qibo import Circuit,gates